ooyeku/engine12/docs/architecture.md

 - **Optional field deserialization**: Correctly handles null values for optional fields
 - **Optional enum deserialization**: Supports optional enum fields with proper type conversion

-**Column Order Mapping**: The ORM maps database columns to struct fields by position, not by name.
-SQLite returns columns in table creation order, but the ORM maps them to struct fields in struct field declaration order.
-If these orders don't match, you'll get `error.NullValueForNonOptional` errors.
-When using raw SQL queries with `orm.query()`, ensure the column order in your SELECT statement matches the struct field order.
-ORM methods like `find()`, `findAll()`, and `where()` use `SELECT *` internally, which may cause column order issues if your table schema order differs from struct field order.
-For complex schemas, always use raw SQL with explicit column names that match your struct field order.
+**Column Mapping**: The ORM maps database columns to struct fields by name, not by position.
+This means column order in queries doesn't need to match struct field order - the ORM automatically matches columns by name.
+Extra columns in query results are ignored, and missing columns result in `error.ColumnMismatch` with detailed error messages listing missing fields.

 ### Error Messages